 - One of the more common examples are pistols with what are known as "magic slides" - contrary to real-world pistol operation, where the slide only locks back when the final round from a magazine has been chambered and fired, most games with pistols whose slides move on their own at all will magically lock back at the start of a reload, even if you had only fired a single bullet from the previous magazine.

-- Particularly aggravating in Call of Duty - the game actively encourages the player to abuse this trope, by increasing the reload time of every weapon in the game when empty (except [for some reason] United Offensive's Gewehr 43 and [justifiably] World at War's M1 Garand).
+- Particularly aggravating in Call of Duty - the game actively encourages the player to abuse this trope, by increasing the reload time of every weapon in the game when empty.
 There is an additional step involved in reloading if the chamber is empty (you have to pull the charging handle/slide back and release it to chamber a new round); on the other hand, you aren't considered to have an extra bullet to fire since you now have a chambered round and a full magazine... many games ignore this fact and have only one animation for reloading any given weapon, typically showing the player character rack the charging handle after inserting the new magazine (even if there's still a round in the chamber, which would eject a perfectly good bullet from the gun in real life) or, worse, simply replacing the magazine and leaving the 'chamber a new round' step out entirely.

-- Also particularly ridiculous in Call of Duty: Black Ops and its sequel, as when reloading the Python and Raging Judge revolvers, your character is clearly shown taking every bullet/shell out of the cylinder at the same time, regardless of how many shots were fired, and then only loading as many as had been fired since the last reload - and in the case of the Raging Judge, you can actually see the clearly-empty chambers magically regrow shells as soon as the reload finishes.
-Every other revolver in the series partially avoids this by using speedloaders, which these two can also use with the correct attachment, but then this brings up the issue of loading more bullets than you actually have when you have less than a full cylinder's worth of bullets total.
+- Also particularly ridiculous in Call of Duty: Black Ops and its sequel, as when reloading the Python and Raging Judge revolvers or the M32 revolver-esque Grenade Launcher, your character is clearly shown taking every bullet/shell/grenade out of the cylinder at the same time, regardless of how many shots were fired, and then only loading as many as had been fired since the last reload - and in the case of the Raging Judge and M32, you can actually see the clearly-empty chambers magically regrow new rounds as soon as it's time to put the cylinder back in place.
+Every other revolver in the series partially avoids this by using speedloaders, which the Python and Raging Judge can also use with the correct attachment, but then this brings up the issue of loading more bullets than you actually have when you have less than a full cylinder's worth of bullets total.

-- Call of Duty: World At War mostly follows this, with one exception.
+- World at War mostly follows this, with one exception.
 When using the Double-Barrelled Shotgun, you may reload after firing only one shell.
 If you do, the reloading animation will show your character blocking the other shell with their thumb while shaking the spent shell out.
 Oddly, no other Call Of Duty game with a double-barrelled shotgun features this detail.

 - Shotguns that are loaded one shell at a time in this series go to both extremes - the pump-action ones are always pumped at the end of a reload no matter how many shells are loaded, while the automatic ones leave the chambering step out entirely.
 The exceptions are the M1897 Trench Gun in the World War II-based games (only pumped after an empty reload) and Black Ops' version of the SPAS-12 (firing semi-auto for once but still always pumped after a reload).